The PeleLMeX Model

 In unconfined domains, the ambient pressure will remain constant in time, but for confined domains, this is not the case.
 Above, we assumed that \(p_0\) was constant.
 If \(p_0\) is a function of time, the pressure derivative term must be restored in the velocity divergence constraint as:

 where \(\theta \equiv 1/(\Gamma_1 p_0)\), with \(\Gamma_1 = \partial ln(p)/\partial ln(\rho)|_s\) being the first adiabatic exponent. \(\Gamma_1\) depends on the composition and is not a constant.
-Both \(\theta\) and \(\S\) can be decomposed into mean and fluctuating components and the above equation can be rewritten as:
+Both \(\theta\) and \(S\) can be decomposed into mean and fluctuating components and the above equation can be rewritten as:

-where \(\overline \theta\) and \(\overline S\) are the mean values of \(\theta\) and \(S\) over the domain, and \(\delta \theta\) and \(\delta S\) are the perturbations off their respective means that both integrate to zero over the domain, by definition.
-This equation can be simplified by integrating over the domain volume:
+where \(\overline \theta\) and \(\overline S\) are the mean values of \(\theta\) and \(S\) over the domain, and \(\delta \theta\) and \(\delta S\) are the perturbations off their respective means.
+Both \(\delta \theta\) and \(\delta S\) integrate to zero over the domain, by definition.
+Integrating over the domain volume:

 Solving for \(dp_0/dt\) yields an evolution equation of \(p_0\):